Rutgers University Marching Scarlet Knights: Personnel

 The Marching Scarlet Knights has eleven instrumental sections; Piccolos, clarinets, alto saxophones, tenor saxophones, trumpets, mellophones, trombones, baritones, sousaphones, a front ensemble, and a drum line.
 The front ensemble was added in 2018 and includes keyboard percussion, synthesizers, drum set, electric guitar, bass guitar, and non-pitched percussion.
 The band also features a color guard as well as multiple twirlers and a field major.

 Drum Majors and Field Major

 Unlike in many Big Ten marching bands, the position of drum major is separated from the role of field major.
 The field major is a performance oriented role that includes leading the band in parade block as well as performing a choreographed routine during the pregame show.
 This performance includes mace work as well as the traditional collegiate back bend.
+The current field major of the band is Paige DeGiovanni.

 The position of drum major is the highest available leadership role in the Marching Scarlet Knights.
 The drum majors are responsible for conducting the band during rehearsal and performances, as well as heavily contributing to the day-to-day operations of the band including equipment, treasury, and general organization of student leadership.
-The current drum majors of the band are Devin B. Davis, Isabelle Mailman, Brittany Duarte, and Ethan Del Valle.
+The current drum majors of the band are Devin B. Davis, Ethan Del Valle, Brittany Duarte, and Isabelle Mailman.